 Use the search to find what you are looking for

-CUP requires close collaboration between radiologists, pathologists, and clinicians (including nurses and palliative care experts) who will examine and re-examine the patient’s medical history, physical findings, and the results of the laboratory data before deciding on treatment options.
+CUP diagnosis requires close collaboration between clinical experts: oncologists, radiologists, pathologists, nurses and palliative care experts – the CUP team.
+They will examine the patient and re-examine the patient’s medical history, physical findings, and the results of the laboratory data before deciding on treatment options.

-Suitability for treatment, and the type of treatment, is usually asessed by the Multi-Disciplinary Team (MDT) that the patient is being supervised by – in compliant hospitals this will be the CUP MDT.
+Suitability for treatment, and the type of treatment, is usually assessed by the Multi-Disciplinary Team (MDT) that the patient is being supervised by – usually the CUP MDT.

 For someone who is frail the treatment options may sound very intimidating.
 As well as the positives, the oncologist will consider with the patient the negatives of investigation and treatment, and alternative options such as palliative care without invasive treatment.

 Although recommendations may be made, the decisions to undergo tests and treatment will be made by the patient.

 Making decisions about tests, treatment, research involvement, and palliative care can be bewildering for the CUP patient.
 In conjunction with Sue Ryder we have developed a series of simple-to-use Patient Decision Aids to help with these difficult decisions.
 The document can be viewed or downloaded by clicking on the link.